 - an increased risk of developing health conditions, such as heart disease and stroke

-Smoking has many adverse effects on the body in the long term.
+Smoking has many long-term adverse effects on the body.
 The

 - reduces sperm count

 - increases the risk of pregnancy loss or congenital disabilities